visgl/luma.gl/docs/api-reference/core/device.md

 Releases resources associated with this `Device`.

 :::info
-Whether destroying a device actually releases resources depends on the underlying `Device` implementation in use.
+WebGPU only.
+Calling `device.destroy()` on a WebGL `Device` will not immediately release GPU resources.
-- WebGL does not have a context destroy function.
+The WebGL API does not provide a context destroy function, instead relying on garbage collection to eventually release the resources.
-- However, if headless gl is running the destroy extension will be called.
 :::

-:::info
+:::caution
 Interaction between `Device.destroy()`, `Device.lost` and `Device.isLost` is implementation-dependent.
-Whether destroying a device trigger a device loss, the order of isLost promise resolution versus API errors caused by destroyed device etc, should not be relied upon.
+The application should not assume that destroying a device triggers a device loss, or that the `lost` promise is resolved before any API errors are triggered by access to the destroyed device.
 :::

 ### createCanvasContext()